 Diabetes is the epidemic of the 21st century, impacting over 463 million people worldwide.
-According to the International Diabetes Federation, the number is expected to escalate to 700 million by 2045.1 Estimates reveal that fewer than 50% of adults with diabetes achieve the HbA1c goal of <7.0%.23 insulin-treated patients in Australia reach an HbA1c <7.0%
+According to the International Diabetes Federation, the number is expected to escalate to 700 million by 2045.
+Estimates reveal that fewer than 50% of adults with diabetes achieve the HbA1c goal of <7.0%.

-There are significant gaps in the management of diabetes in Australia4
+There are significant gaps in the management of diabetes in Australia